-While kids may not have to deal with work or bills, they still experience stress.
+While kids may not have to deal with work or bills, they still experience stress & express it in their own ways.
 If I’m upset or working through something, I’ll hop on the elliptical to burn off energy, call my mom if I need to vent or just watch some TV so I can turn my brain off for a minute.
-Everyone deals with stress in different ways.
-But we need to teach children how to form healthy stress-management habits.
-Try these three techniques to help little ones manage their stress and emotions.

 For me, helping a child handle their stress is about communication.
 If they’re having a super-hyper moment after a birthday party or playdate, I’ll sit with them on the floor so I’m at their eye level and say, “Oh my gosh, it’s been such a fun day, but we need to have some quiet time.”
 Then I like to give them options on which quiet-time activity we can do, like reading a book or taking a walk.
 This lets them have some control over the matter while still encouraging them to unwind.

 Another great way to help your little ones relax when they’re stressed is by encouraging them to connect with their own village.
 Whenever I feel stressed, I find it helpful to reach out to my best girlfriends or family to vent.
 The village is there to support you and your child, and so why not use them?
 Encourage your kiddo to meet up with their friends for a playdate, set up a FaceTime call with their grandparents or find a fun playgroup for your child to join.
 Keep helping them build their little village!